Professor Brian Joseph Gillespie

 Areas of Expertise:

-Dr. Gillespie’s research interests are organized around two streams, both related to the family.
-The first is motivated by research that considers factors (particularly geographic mobility) that have negative consequences for children and families in a large, demographic context.
-Another line of research entertains a micro-sociological perspective on marital and relationship dynamics as situated around couples’ intimate relationships, close friendships, and their sexual, relationship, & life satisfaction.
-These micro/macro themes organize his substantive empirical efforts.
+Dr. Gillespie’s research interests are organized around two streams, both related to families and the life course.
+The first is motivated by research that considers factors, particularly household mobility, that can have negative consequences for children and families.
+Another line of research entertains a microsociological perspective on marital and other interpersonal relationship dynamics, namely couples’ intimate relationships, close friendships, and their sexual, relationship, and life satisfaction.
 Professor Gillespie is also strongly committed to enhancing aging services for the older adult community in California.
-He serves as an advisory council member at-large for the Sonoma County Area Agency on Aging.
+He currently serves as an advisory council member for the Area Agency on Aging.

 - Sociology 300: Sociological Research Methods